Note: This guide was written for Docker Community Edition 19.03.5.

 $ sudo apt update $ sudo apt install apt-transport-https ca-certificates curl software-properties-common -y $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - $ sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable" $ sudo apt update $ sudo apt install docker-ce -y

-With the Dockerfile downloaded, build the Docker image.
+Obtain the latest docker file URL from the Portal, and with the Dockerfile downloaded, build the Docker image.

 $ sudo docker build --no-cache -t enclave .